astral-sh/ty/docs/configuration.md

 index-out-of-bounds = "ignore"
 ```

+!!! note

-(If there is no `tool.ty` table, the `pyproject.toml` file will be ignored, and ty will continue searching in the directory hierarchy.)
+    If there is no `tool.ty` table, the `pyproject.toml` file will be ignored, and ty will continue
+    searching in the directory hierarchy.

 ty will also search for `ty.toml` files, which follow an identical structure, but omit the `[tool.ty]` prefix.
 For example: